Top 5 4th Quarter Trades of Na - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE ETF has a price-earnings ratio of 12.96 and a price-book ratio of 1.59.

-The guru sold out of their 186,220-share investment in NAS:IGSB.
-Previously, the stock had a 6.79% weight in the equity portfolio.
-Shares traded for an average price of $50.77 during the quarter.
+Nationwide Fund Advisors reduced their investment in ARCA:IJR by 77,543 shares.
+The trade had a 0.75% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $95.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.